yaaizzy39/Bolcha-v00-02/replit.md

-# Chat without border - Multilingual Real-time Chat Application
+# Bolcha (borderless chat) - Multilingual Real-time Chat Application

 ## Overview

-Chat without border is a real-time multilingual chat application that enables users to communicate seamlessly across language barriers.
+Bolcha is a real-time multilingual chat application that enables users to communicate seamlessly across language barriers.
 The application provides automatic translation between languages, allowing users to chat in their preferred language while others see messages translated to their preferred language.
 Built with React, Node.js, Express, WebSockets, PostgreSQL, and Google Translate integration.

 ## System Architecture